mkimuci/ioling/pages/Contests/05_previous_languages.md

 layout: page
 header:
   image_fullwidth: head.png
-title: "IOL 2023 working languages"
+title: "IOL 2025 working languages"
 category:
 sitemap: false
 ---

-The list of the working languages of the 20th IOL (IOL 2023 Bansko) is as follows:
+The list of the working languages of the 22nt IOL ([IOL 2025](/results/2025/)) is as follows:

 * Bulgarian
 * Chinese (simplified)